 For now, you can stop and leave out the God did something different story, and revel that it is pretty cool that anxious kids can make it through life, but big deal.
 Or read on if you dare to hear the other side of what we know was a miracle…

 So ‘whoopie, your kid had a little to overcome’, I recall saying even in my own thinking.
-How big of a fricking (and believe me I said and thought way more than that almost cuss word) deal is thinking about throw up and turning everything into a nervous anxiety issue?
+How big of a deal is thinking about throw up and turning everything into a nervous anxiety issue?
 Because we had set aside God for several years after our miscarriages and a bad church experience, we relied on getting help from ‘experts of the mind’, and any remedy recommended.
-Vomit therapy, anxiety medicine trials from drug to drug, spa trips, vacations, build a relaxing waterfall (we built one at one house -people thought I was crazy to spend that kind of money, neighbors now you know the real reason),
+Vomit therapy, anxiety medicine trials from drug to drug, spa trips, vacations, build a relaxing waterfall (we built one at one house – people thought I was crazy to spend that kind of money, hey old neighbors now you know the real reason),

-moving to the country and buying relaxing horses (see one of them on my blog cover), and more.
+moving to the country and buying relaxing horses, and more.
 You think we didn’t try everything?

 When all else fails turn to God, or back to God in our case, happened for us when we reached the climax of despair.
 Not for our son, but because our daughter had ended up in the hospital for the 3rd time with what we thought at the time was a ‘break-down’ of some kind.
 (We will tell her stories another time).
 We thought it was from her bad decisions.
 But only after what happened to our son the summer of 10th grade did we realize we were so very wrong about what she fought through.

-I remember the group prayer and loading his bags in the bus.
-This was going to be the life changing event of all events for our son.
+I remember the group prayer and loading his bags on the bus.
+This was going to be the life-changing event of all events for our son.
 And it turned out to be just that!
 The first night we were so excited not to get that phone call from the youth pastor that there was a problem and we needed to come and get him.
 We were praising God as we tossed and turned going to sleep that evening, no call, hallelujah.

-Yes it was….
+Yes, it was….
 Z could not stop talking about what happened.
-I mean, could not stop talking about what happened.
-Sleep deprivation and food deprivation can cause mind altering changes.
+I mean, could not stop talking about what happened non-stop.
+Sleep deprivation and food deprivation can cause mind-altering changes.
 The next couple days he could not sleep.
-We prayed, we talked, we researched, we called his drug doctor, what do we do?
-He said, give him some of that emergency anti-anxiety medicine (that we never ever want to use as it is addicting and mind dulling) that should help get him out of the pending mania mode.
+We prayed.
+We talked.
+We researched.
+We called his drug doctor, what do we do?
+He said, give him some of that emergency anti-anxiety medicine (that we never ever want to use as it is addicting and mind-dulling) that should help get him out of the pending mania mode.
 We used all the methods we knew to keep him from a major anxiety attack.
 That night, every hour 1,2,3,4, 5a.m., he came downstairs to say he could not sleep.
-All signs seemed to point to some type of PTSD (post traumatic stress disorder) scenario.
+All signs seemed to point to some type of PTSD (post-traumatic stress disorder) scenario.
 We hoped to make it short, help him out, and move on.

-Being the fourth night of sleeplessness it was becoming clear this was no ordinary situation.
-We knew now it not only was no encounter with Jesus, our worst fears were about to arrive – an encounter with hell.
+Being the fourth night of sleeplessness, it was becoming clear this was no ordinary situation.
+We knew now it not only was no encounter with Jesus, but our worst fears were also about to arrive – an encounter with hell.